 Biographical/Historical note

-Harry E. Slonaker was born in Chicago in 1903 where, as a teenager, he became active in the Boys Brotherhood Republic (BBR).
+Harry E. Slonaker was born in Hammond, Indiana, in 1903, and later became active in the Chicago Boys' Brotherhood Republic

 especially those related to youth and the prevention of juvenile delinquency.
 Throughout his life, he stayed in touch with